Ammaela-Khan/Project2-AJAX/README.md

 My Reflection

-This project was definetly difficult because we were given the basic structure of the code with the search bar and we had to add the complex features on our own.
-I learned to fetch and apply API's which was honestly quite interesting all the data being added to the website without having to add it manually.
-So I am happy I was able to style the website a little and add the forecast for 5 days and that is exactly what this application does.
-It gives you the weather for any city you like and not just the weather for the day, but also the forecast for the next 5 days.
+This project was definitely challenging because we were given only the basic structure with the search bar, and we had to build the more complex features ourselves.
+I learned how to fetch and apply APIs, which was really interesting because all the data appears on the website without being added manually.
+I’m happy that I was able to style the site and successfully implement the 5-day forecast.

+This application now shows the weather for any city you search, including both today’s conditions and the upcoming 5-day forecast.